 Banks and ATM machines are widely available throughout Singapore.
 The currency in Singapore is the "Singapore dollar," abbreviated as SGD or S\$.
-You might add a currency converter app to your phone.
-It might come in handy.
+Although currency conversion rates fluctuate, as of today, the currency rate was as follows: 1 US = 1.33S / 1 S = 0.76 US\$.